LLeiSong/APUpscale/README.md

 ## Overview
 The package provides a workable way to upscale huge categorical map using area preserving method.
 It can ensure both the compositional information and landscape characteristics.

 For a small map, it might be less efficient.
-And you can use package [resample](https://github.com/mikejohnson51/resample).
+And you can use the original package [resample](https://github.com/mikejohnson51/resample).

 ## Installation
 You can install the development version from GitHub with: